 When asking participants to share personal thoughts and connections, here are some important things you can do as a facilitator.

-• Create a safe and trusting atmosphere at the start and throughout.
+- Create a welcoming and trusting atmosphere at the start and throughout.
 This will be set up in your introduction – when you introduce yourself, the programme and get to know your participants.
 You may also at this point want to share some guidelines.
 We’ll discuss these in more detail next week.
 But note that guidelines are useful at the start and can be repeated where necessary throughout the programme to reassure participants and remind them of how you’re doing things.

-• Encourage but do not require participation.
+- Encourage but do not require participation.
 This is my mantra for discussion-based programmes.
-AND this is even more important for any discussion that asks for participants to share personal connections, feelings or emotions.
+And this is even more important for any discussion that asks for participants to share personal connections, feelings or emotions.
 No-one should ever feel under pressure to take part and interact.

-• Avoid calling on participants to answer.
+- Avoid calling on participants to answer.
 Do not point at or name participants to answer your questions.
 Invite people to share their thoughts, if they feel comfortable doing so.

-• Be patient with silences.
+- Be patient with silences.
 Allow plenty of wait-time.
 Don’t jump to fill in the gaps.
 Silence can be an important time for some and may spur others to talk.
 Those that feel happy to respond will do so.

-• No responses?
+- No responses?
 If you don’t get anyone sharing in response to your call for personal connections, you could acknowledge that it’s sometimes difficult to share personal connections and move on to another question or share a personal connection of your own.

-• Small groups Sometimes it is easier for groups to share thoughts in smaller groups than with the large group as a whole.
+- Small groups Sometimes it is easier for groups to share thoughts in smaller groups than with the large group as a whole.
 Therefore, use pair-share or small groups for these sorts of discussions.
 But do bear in mind if the group is going away from you to discuss that everyone knows that they only have to share if they are happy to share.
 There is no requirement to say something if someone doesn’t want to.

-• Listening: is such an important skill here too.
+- Listening: is such an important skill here too.
 Encourage active listening.
 Not only will you as a facilitator need to focus your energy on really listening to participants share their thoughts, you will want to help your group to listen to each other.

-• Acknowledge all contributions and demonstrate that you have not only heard what someone has shared but that you have understood and valued their contribution.
+- Acknowledge all contributions and demonstrate that you have not only heard what someone has shared but that you have understood and valued their contribution.

-• An opt-out is a simple way of giving a participant time-out from a discussion or an artwork if it’s too difficult for them to take part.
+- Offer an opt-out: An opt-out is a simple way of giving a participant time-out from a discussion or an artwork if it’s too difficult for them to take part.
 Everyone gets affected by things in different ways.
 If you know that you are going to visit an artwork or object or touch on a subject that could potentially bring up emotions, prepare your participants in advance.
 You can then let participants sit something out if they would prefer to.

-• Also, know when to wrap things up.
+- Know when to wrap things up.
 Read the group all the time.
 Thank everyone for their contributions and bring the discussion to a conclusion and move on.

 TAKE CARE OF YOURSELF